Aaron Judge Preview, Player Props: Yankees vs. Tigers

-Aaron Judge -- with an on-base percentage of .273 in his past 10 games, 122 points lower than his season-long percentage -- will be in action for the New York Yankees against the Detroit Tigers, with Joey Wentz on the mound, on August 30 at 6:40 PM ET.
+Aaron Judge -- .154 average over his past 10 games -- will be in action for the New York Yankees versus the Detroit Tigers, with Matt Manning on the mound, on August 31 at 1:10 PM ET.

 Aaron Judge Game Info & Props vs. the Tigers